Nilansh7/YOLO-Based-Fire-Detection-Model/README.md

 🚨 Overview
 This project implements a YOLO (You Only Look Once) deep learning model for fire detection, aiming to enhance safety by providing early alerts in the event of a fire.
 Leveraging YOLO's real-time object detection capabilities, the model identifies potential fire hazards in images or video streams, making it suitable for surveillance systems, fire safety management, and emergency response.

-🔥 Features
-Real-time Fire Detection: Efficient detection of fire in both images and video streams.
-High Accuracy: YOLOv5 is known for its precision and ability to minimize false positives.
-Lightweight Model: Can be deployed on devices with limited computational resources.
-Versatile Input: Works with both static images and live video streams.
-Customizable: Easily trainable on custom datasets to improve performance for specific environments.

 🚀 Getting Started

 1. Clone the Repository: